lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 - Which countries were most affected by Covid-19?
 - What percentage of worldwide cases is accounted for by the top 10 countries?
-- Which countries were most affected accounting for differeing population sizes?
+- Which countries were most affected accounting for differing population sizes?
 - Which countries did the most testing for Covid 19?
 - How did the rise of Covid look?
 - How did lockdowns, in particular the UK lockdown, affect the rise in new deaths?